What Is an Operational Definition? Definition and 4 Examples

 - Sign off on the work done after each cleaning;

-- The supervisor signs off every several hours.
+- The supervisor signs off every few hours.

 Classic Example

-The last of the examples again from Deming's book.
+A classic example from Deming's book illustrates this point.
 What is a “blanket consisting of 50% wool”?
 It can be defined in terms of the manufacturer:

 - Take a certain amount of wool;